base16-project/basenext/style_guide.md

 Describing syntax highlighting can be tricky - please see [base17-vim](https://github.com/base16-project/base16-vim/), [base17-emacs](https://github.com/base16-project/base16-emacs/), and [base17-highlightjs]() for some real-life examples.
 It should be noted that each editor will have it's own idiosyncrasies due to having different syntax highlighting engines.

-**Compatibility**

-Base17 is an evolution of [Base16 v0.2 spec](https://github.com/chriskempson/base16/blob/main/styling.md).
-It still includes 16 colors.

-- Base16 schemes are not compatible Base17.
-- Base16 schemes take only a moment to upgrade to Base17.
-See [How to Upgrade](#upgrade).
-- Modern builders can build a mixed folder of Base16 and Base17 schemes without issue.

 **Guidelines**